calimero-archive/docs/docs/introduction/about.md

 # What is Calimero?

+Calimero is a customizable sidechain built on top of NEAR protocol.
+It can be viewed as a network of networks.
+A solution for businesses to access privacy features and enable scaling.
+Calimero provides you with an infrastructure which shares all the best benefits of NEAR while being enhanced with multiple new features with emphasis on privacy.

+Calimero enables you to:

+- Spin off your own private shards (think of a shard as a small private blockchain network that you own)

+- Communicate between your shards and other networks, or between multiple shards (even if the shards are owned by different companies)

+## What is Calimero private shard?

-A Calimero Private Shard is a **customizable sidechain built on top of NEAR Protocol**.
-Private shards are independent networks and do not share validators, execution and state storage.
-NEAR Protocol is a blockchain that has been built from the ground up to be high-performant, incredibly secure, and infinitely scalable all while supporting sustainability and Calimero Shards share all the benefits.
+Calimero private shards are independent networks and do not share validators, execution and state storage.
+NEAR Protocol is a blockchain that has been built from the ground up to be high-performant, incredibly secure, and infinitely scalable all while supporting sustainability and Calimero shards share all the benefits.

 Calimero shards support three main modes of operation: